Xin Zhui: Preservation

 Scientists believe that three major factors helped preserve her body.
-First was the careful preparation of the body for burial, which slowed early stage of decomposition.
+First was the careful preparation of the body for burial, which slowed the early stage of decomposition.
 Second, the body was placed in an airtight set of coffins.
 Lastly, the burial chamber was positioned deep underground, surrounded by charcoal and white clay.
 Water and air did not leak in and the temperature stayed constantly cool.
-However, scientists do not know for certain what combination of factors helped preserve Xin Zhui's corpse, or why similar conditions failed to preserve other bodies.
+However, scientists do not know for certain what combination of factors helped preserve Xin Zhui's corpse, or why almost the same conditions failed to preserve other bodies.

 Other "Mawangdui-Type" cadavers in similar conditions have been found in China.
 Two from the same time period as Xin Zhui; they belong to a male official named Sui Xiaoyuan found in Jingzhou and a noblewoman named Ling Huiping found in Lianyungang.
 No consistent pattern explained why their bodies were preserved.
 All three had coffins containing liquid.
 However, Lady Dai's was acidic, whereas others' were alkaline, which would have aided bacterial growth.
 The tombs were also dug to different depths, from 5 metres (16 feet) to 16 metres (52 feet) and contained differing amounts of charcoal and white clay.
 In addition, similar airtight and watertight coffins failed to keep other cadavers from decomposing into skeletons or dust.

 Significance

 Besides having some of the best preserved human remains ever discovered in China, the contents of Xin Zhui's tomb revealed much information about life in the Han dynasty that was previously unknown.
 The discovery continues to advance the fields of archaeology and science in the 21st century, particularly in the area of preservation of ancient human remains.
 Scientists in 2003 developed a "secret compound" that was injected into Xin Zhui's still existing blood vessels to assure her preservation.

+Her funerary banner had Han dynasty religious art motifs on it.
+The woman on the top is possibly Xin Zhui herself drawn in imitation of Nüwa or the snake-like spirits next to her who could have been inspired by Nüwa, in the process of becoming a xian.